Poisoning of Alexander Litvinenko: Skripal assassination attempt (UK, 2018)

 Sergei Skripal is a former Russian military intelligence officer who acted as a double agent for the UK's intelligence services during the 1990s and early 2000s.
 In December 2004, he was arrested by Russia's Federal Security Service (FSB) and later tried, convicted of high treason, and sentenced to 13 years in prison.
 He settled in the UK in 2010 following the Illegals Program spy swap.
 On 4 March 2018, he and his daughter Yulia, who was visiting him from Moscow, were poisoned with a Novichok nerve agent.
 By 15 March 2018, they were in a critical condition at Salisbury District Hospital.
 The poisoning is being investigated as an attempted murder.
 He holds both Russian and British citizenship.
 On 21 March 2018 Russian ambassador to the UK Alexander Yakovenko said that Sergei Skripal is also a Russian citizen.
 On 29 March, Yulia was reported to be out of critical condition, conscious and talking.
 A week later, on 6 April, Skripal was said to no longer be in a critical state.
 He was discharged on 18 May.

 Detective sergeant Nick Bailey, who was contaminated by the agent used in the assassination attempt against Skripal, suffered under severe health and financial repercussions as a consequence.
-Dawn Sturgess and her partner, Charlie Rowley, were also accidentally exposed to the Novichok poison, which lead to Dawn Sturgess' death.
+Dawn Sturgess and her partner, Charlie Rowley, were also accidentally exposed to the Novichok poison, which led to Dawn Sturgess' death.

 Polonium-210

 Sources and production of polonium

 A freelance killer would probably not be able to manufacture polonium from commercially available products in the amounts used for Litvinenko's poisoning, because macroscopic amounts of polonium can only be produced in state-regulated nuclear reactors, even though one might extract polonium from publicly available products, such as antistatic fans.

 As production of polonium-210 was discontinued in most countries in late 2000s, all of the world's legal polonium-210 (210Po) production occurs in Russia in RBMK reactors.
-About 85 grams (450,000 Ci) are produced by Russia annually.
-More than one month earlier this or another figure was corrected to 0.8 grams per month by Ilkaev.
+A Moscow Times article claimed Russia produces about 85 grams (450,000 Ci) annually, but this was disputed by Russian nuclear physicist Radiy Ilkaev, who stated the Avangard plant produces only 9.6 grams per year.